Kendrick Lamar Calls Out White Fan for Saying the N-Word During Alabama Concert

 Lamar tried to get her to understand, “You gotta bleep one single word though.”

 As she seemed to realize what she had uttered, she offered an apology, saying, “Oh, I’m sorry.
-Did I do it?”
+Did I do it?
+I’m so sorry.
+Oh my God.”

 “Yeah you did it,” Lamar said.
 He turned toward the concert crowd and asked, “Should she stay up here, y’all?”